About Real Scientific Hemp Oil™

 Industrial hemp, on the other hand, is cultivated for its fiber, seed and oil, and has almost undetectable levels of THC and comparatively higher levels of CBD.
 This is partly because hemp is planted close together and therefore has an abundance of seeds (from regular male-female pollination) and grows tall, which is perfect for harvesting fiber from the stalks.
 Hemp has been grown and cultivated worldwide for thousands of years for industrial and medical purposes, making useful items like rope, clothing, sails, paper, and thousands of other products.
 Again…hemp will not make you "high."

 Can hemp be grown in the United States?

 Not at the federal level.
 The industrial hemp plant—although it contains little, if any, THC—has fallen victim to its close resemblance to marijuana.
-Other than a brief period of time during World War II (see: Hemp For Victory), hemp has not been grown in the US since the 1930s—with the exception of a USDA field grown in 1994 in Imperial Valley, California.
+Other than a brief period of time during World War II, hemp has not been grown in the US since the 1930s—with the exception of a USDA field grown in 1994 in Imperial Valley, California.
 This USDA-grown field was the product of the hard work of Chris Boucher, our VP of Product Development for US Hemp Oil.

 While permits to grow hemp are technically available from the US government, and certain states have passed laws tentatively allowing hemp to be grown as an agricultural commodity, no permit to grow hemp has ever been issued by the DEA.
 The United States legally imports millions of dollars worth of hemp every year—with some estimates as high as $2 billion annually.